truenas/documentation/content/SCALE/SCALETutorials/Apps/_index.md

 - software storage solutions
 ---

+TrueNAS applications allow for quick and easy integration of third-party software and TrueNAS SCALE.

 {{< include file="/static/includes/ProposeArticleChange.md" >}}

-TrueNAS applications allow for quick and easy integration of third-party software and TrueNAS SCALE.

 TrueNAS is certified with leading hypervisors and backup solutions to streamline storage operations and ensure compatibility with your existing IT infrastructure.
 TrueNAS SCALE delivers a wide range of features and scalability for virtualization and private cloud environments, with the ability to create off-site backups with scheduled sync and replication features.
 SCALE applications expand the capabilities of your system by adding third-party software, but they can add significant risk to system stability and security.

-## Best Practices
+## Getting Started
+All applications added to SCALE are intended to expand system functionality far beyond what is typically expected from a NAS.

+You must choose a pool before you can install an application.

+SCALE applications are available in three catalogs (trains):

+* Enterprise - Apps are simplified and validated for Enterprise users that are maintained by iXsystems for Enterprise users.
+* Chart - Default catalog, maintained by iXsystems for non-Enterprise and community users.
+* Community - Apps proposed and maintained by the community.

+Some apps proposed by community members get adopted as official **Chart** applications apps.
+Official apps are vetted by iXsystems based on the features and functionality the provide and how they integrate with the SCALE platform.

+Applications are provided "as-is" and can introduce system stability or security issues when installed.
+Make sure the application is required for your specific use requirements and does not violate your security policies before installation.

+Some applications deploy as the **root** user for initial configuration before operating as a non-root user.
-The sections below outline general best practices to keep in mind when using applications with TrueNAS SCALE.
+Keep these general best practices in mind when using applications with TrueNAS SCALE.

 {{< expand "App Pool Selection" "v" >}}